Betty Robinson: Athletics

 Robinson ran her first official race on March 30, 1928, at the age of 16, at an indoor meet where she finished second to Helen Filkey, the US record holder at 100 m, in the 60-yard dash.
 At her next race on June 2, outdoors at 100 meters, she beat Filkey and equalled the world record, though her time was not recognized because it was deemed wind-aided.

-At the 1928 Amsterdam Olympics, her third 100 m competition, Robinson was the only US athlete to qualify for the 100 m final.
+At the 1928 Amsterdam Olympics, her third 100 m competition, Robinson was the only female US athlete to qualify for the 100 m final.
 She reached the final and won, equaling the world record of 12.2 seconds.
 She was the inaugural Olympic champion in the event, since athletics for women had not been on the program before, and its inclusion was in fact still heavily disputed among officials.
 She remains the youngest athlete to win Olympic 100 m gold.
 With the American 4 x 100 metres relay team, Robinson added a silver medal to her record.

 Six decades later, Robinson was interviewed for a book, Tales of Glory: An Oral History of the Summer Olympic Games Told By America's Gold Medal Winners, by Lewis H. Carlson and John J Fogarty.
 This is how she remembered the 100 m race:

 I can remember breaking the tape, but I wasn't sure that I'd won.
 It was so close.
 But my friends in the stands jumped over the railing and came down and put their arms around me, and then I knew I'd won.
 Then, when they raised the flag, I cried.